 For example, if you take the great sage Shankacharya, the founder of our order of monks, and you take Tejobindu Upanishad, upanishad of the drop of light.
 We have these three or four Upanishads: Tejobindu, upanishad of the drop of light; Nadabindu, upanishad of the drop of sound; and Brahmabindu, upanishad of the drop of Brahman.
 [In] Tejobindu Upanishad, the upanishad of the drop of light and in the work of Shankacharya for example, these terms, the angas, are defined completely differently.

-[Take the terms] Rechaka, puraka, kumbaka, the three parts of pranayama.
-Normally people say rechaka, breathing out; puraka, breathing in; kumbaka, holding as inside a vessel.
-Kumbaka, holding it as inside a vessel, the same word occurs in the word like kumba mela.
+Rechaka, puraka, kumbhaka, the three parts of pranayama.
+Normally people say rechaka, breathing out; puraka, breathing in; kumbhaka, holding as inside a vessel.
+Kumbhaka, holding it as inside a vessel, the same word occurs in the word like kumbha mela.
 Shankacharya defines it differently.
 Rechaka, what you call exhalation process, he says emptying oneself of all thought and cognition except that I am Brahman.
 That is Shankacharya’s definition of rechaka.
-Puraka, filling oneself with the cognition awareness that I am Brahman and kumbaka, holding that cognition.
+Puraka, filling oneself with the cognition awareness that I am Brahman and kumbhaka, holding that cognition.

 So, there is that end of the spectrum of pranayama and then there are all these different pranayamas that are taught by masters of hatha yoga, teachers of hatha yoga.
 Yesterday I spoke to you on the meaning of the word hatha yoga because the physical end of the spectrum of hatha yoga is so well known I do not touch it.
 My task from the Masters, from the acharyas, from the rishis, is to bring you that which is not popularly taught.
 Even if my audience diminishes by the day.